heggy231/wdi-capstone-project-4-zom/README.md

 ##### Other Technologies Used

-* JWT - Authentication...
+* JWT | bcrypt - Authentication
     * A JSON web token, encrypted container format that is used to securely transfer information between two parties.
 JWTs are credentials, which can grant access to resources.
-* Cookies - Login time...
+* Cookies - Registering login time
 * Twitter API - Share my diary

 ===================================